pentandra/lifepreserver/content/blog/designing-for-open-access/index.markdown

 Yet some of the artifacts of traditional knowledge creation, namely citations and peer review, are not first-class citizens on the Web.
 In fact, imposing citations on documents on the web is fairly awkward, and feels like a hack.
-Citations are an artifact carried over from the documents of the print paradigm.
+Citations are a remnant of the print paradigm.
+They were put at the end of papers because they would be in the way if they were put anywhere else.
 They don't fit the Web architecture or take advantage of the power of the Web.
 Not only that, but once they are there, it is all too easy to lose them.
 Since the [W3C's vision for the Web][w3c_vision] involves 'participation, sharing knowledge, and thereby building trust on a global scale,' doesn't it seem weird that there is no inherent mechanism to track knowledge *creation*?

 What would it look like if the process of knowledge creation was modeled on the